Subscribe for all my updates and don't miss a thing! Sign me up!

-Like Jamaican proverbs, Jamaican poems captures the spontaneity of the expressions of our joy and sorrows, our ready, poignant and even wicked wit, our religion and philosophy of life.
+Like Jamaican proverbs, the Jamaican poems captures the spontaneity of the expressions of our joy and sorrows; our ready, poignant and even wicked wit, our religion and philosophy of life.
 Many too are deep social commentary.

-Needless to say that most of my favourite Jamaican poem are by the one and only Mama Lou.
+Needless to say that many of my favourite poems were written by the one and only, Mama Lou (Miss Louise Bennett- Coverly).

 'All a dem nice', but my ultimate favourite is NOH LICKLE TWANG!

 This poem bemoans the fact that a recent repatriate Jamaican returned from the United States without a trace of having been there -not even a little "twang"!

 Now available in several formats, it has been a bestseller on Amazon and continues to be.
 Click Here to see it's latest price on Amazon.